James Anthony Ellis

 That was not the plan.

-And it’s not how I experience it on a men’s team within Mentor Discover Inspire.
+And it’s not how I experience it on a men’s team within the organization Mentor Discover Inspire.
 Yes, it’s a different beast dealing with men on men’s teams and within men’s circles, but at core it’s the same form that forgiveness can take.
-When a man disrespects another or breaks a standard or commitment that impacts at teammate or the team, he doesn’t just say, “Will you forgive me?”
+When a man disrespects another or breaks a standard or commitment that impacts a teammate or the team, he doesn’t just say, “Will you forgive me?”

 How lame would that be?
 Uhhh no. There is more to it than that.

 A man, if honorable, will get humble, admit to falling short, and then approach a teammate with “What do you need?” aka “What can I DO to make it up to you?”
 The man hearing this can be supportive in bringing a man back into honor and then helping him perhaps learn a valuable life lesson.
 How rich is that?
-A bit more enlivening than spouting off a knee-jerk “I am beyond this.”
+It’s a bit more enlivening than spouting off a knee-jerk “I am beyond this.”

 This form of relationship can lift up both sides simultaneously.